 But it still doesn’t quite capture my experience with comet relationships.
 I see them as having elliptical orbits like comets in space.
 My comet relationships are with people that are important to me and with whom I retain an emotional bond and often a romantic bond irrespective of the distance between us, but we have no financial or practical enmeshment.
 When they come closely into my orbit (or I come into theirs), and we get time together either in person or by some sort of online method, our connection is deep and intense and wonderful.
 There is a beauty that comes with the knowledge that these moments of deep connection will last a relatively short time, and then we will return to being further apart.
 We spend most of our time much more distant from each other.
 Going on with our lives, other relationships, friendships and activities.
 This spaciousness does not diminish the importance of these relationships, rather it is their essence.
 Whilst there isn’t constant contact or communication, there remains a continuity within them – of affection, attraction, interest and desire.

-I have had comet relationships from before I knew a name for them.
+I had comet relationships long before I knew what they were called, and maybe you have too!
 My longest relationship takes this form.
 It is nourishing and loving and a source of joy.
 All of my closest people know the delight I take in that relationship and its importance to me.
 The idea that it lacks continuity or romance is ridiculous.
 It has both in bucket loads.
 It also has love, spaciousness and connection.
 I do not expect that every return will be the same in its intensity, or what we do when we come together.
 That depends very much on what we each bring to those moments and what we want.
 There are times when life throws difficult stuff at one or both of us, and we know we can turn to each other if that is what we need.

 Another comet relationship is altogether different – we would rarely turn to each other if stuff was difficult because that isn’t a role we fill in each other’s lives.
 We still have chemistry and connection and intimacy around all kinds of things.
 We have a shared (and well negotiated) desire to spend some time together, that time varies from a meal to a weekend.
 Again, there is a continuity in our relationship, but it is very spacious.
 I see it a lot like breathing.
 When breathing in – we get closer, its full of excitement and energy and newness.
 Breathing out – we move apart, relax, come back to our lives.
 I value the depth of connection we have when we are together, and the spaciousness we have when apart.